microsoft/azure-shortcuts-for-java/README.md

 ## Programming patterns

-If you skip over this section and jump directly to the [examples](#examples), chances it will just make sense.
+If you skip over this section and jump directly to the [examples](#examples), chances are it will just make sense.
 But if you'd like to learn more about the design approach in the abstract, read on:

 The key design principles behind the shortcuts API are: to be **intuitive, succint, consistent, and preventing you from winding up in an invalid state**.

-There are a small handful of general patterns to be aware of though - once you remember these, everything else should be self-explanatory:
+There are a small handful of general patterns to be aware of; once you remember these, everything else should be self-explanatory:

 ### Creating new entities

 Other than `new Azure()`, there are **no constructors anywhere**.
-To create a new instance of some type of cloud entity (e.g. `Network`), you use the top level "collection" of those objects (hanging off of the client object) as the factory.
-Specifically:
+To create a new instance of some type of cloud entity (e.g. `Network`), you use the top level "collection" of those objects (hanging off of the `Azure` client object) as the factory.
+And yes, there is only one single client object to instantiate and deal with.

+In more detail:

-1. start with the "collection" member of those objects hanging off the Azure client object (e.g. `azure.networks()`),
+1. start with the "collection" of those objects hanging off as a member of the `Azure` client instance object (e.g. `azure.networks()`),
 2. then call `.define("name-of-the-new-entity")` on that collection.
 This starts the "definition".
 3. from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters.
 They all look like this: `.with*()` (e.g. `.withGroup("myresourcegroup")`).
 Note that due to the special way the shortcuts APi is designed, after each "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
 This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the offered choices.
 3. when `.provision()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional (some defaults are assumed.)
 Calling `.provision()` is what completes the definition and starts the actual provisioning process in the cloud.

 ### Updating existing entities

-Updates to existing entities are also done in a "builder pattern/fluent interface" kind of way, it's just that:
+Updates to existing entities are also done in a "builder pattern/fluent interface" kind of way:

-1. You start with `.update()` on the collection as the "factory" of an update description
+1. start with `.update()` on the collection as the "factory" of an update template
-2. Command-chain the needed `.with*()` settings (usually all optional)
+2. command-chain the needed `.with*()` settings (usually all optional)
-3. And finish off with a call to `.apply()`
+3. and finish off with a call to `.apply()`

-In essence, the above is basically the shortcuts API's take on the "builder pattern+ fluent interface + factory pattern + extra smarts" combo in action.
+In essence, the above is the shortcuts API's take on the "builder pattern + fluent interface + factory pattern + extra smarts" combo in action.
 It's just that instead of the more traditional `.create()` or `new` naming, the shortcuts use **`.define()`** or **`.update()`** for creating/updating objects.
 And instead of the more conventional `.build()`, the shortcuts use **`.provision()`** or **`.apply()`**.

 ### Naming patterns

 In general, the shortcut naming tends to be consistent with the Azure SDK.
-However, it does not follow the SDK naming religiously.
+However, it does not follow the SDK naming blindly.
 Sometimes, simplicity or succinctness trumps consistency (e.g. Azure SDK has `VirtualNetwork`, shortcuts have `Network`.).

 Some helpful pointers:

 * In the cases when the same class name is used, make sure you reference the right package!
 * As for class member naming, it is hard to avoid the impression that the Azure SDK heavily abuses the "get/set" convention.
 The shortcuts don't.
 In fact, it is only on the very rare occasion that using the "get" prefix is justified, so you will practically never see it in the shortcuts.